digi-ron/AU-Falcon-SPUD-Project/Engine/Thermostat/Thermostat.md

     ![Fan shroud nut location](./fan-shroud-bolt.jpg)

-1. remove the 2 13mm bolts holding in the thermostat housing to the side of the engine and gently lift up the thermostat housing.
+1. Remove the 2 13mm bolts holding in the thermostat housing to the side of the engine and gently lift up the thermostat housing.

     > If you did not drain the radiator, this is where the majority of the coolant will come out {: .block-note}

     ![Thermostat housing bolt locations](./thermostat-bolts.jpg)

-1. remove the old thermostat by pulling up while gently prying at the rubber seal from the side
+1. Remove the old thermostat by pulling up while gently prying at the rubber seal from the side

     >You may need to use a trim removal tool to remove an older seal, however avoid using a screwdriver as it may damage the mating surfaces of the thermostat housing
     {: .block-note}